pachyderm/pachyderm/doc/docs/2.1.x/getting_started/local_installation.md

 Additionally, we will show you how to deploy Pachyderm UIs **[JupyterLab Mount Extension](../../how-tos/jupyterlab-extension/){target=_blank}** and **[Console](../../deploy-manage/deploy/console){target=_blank}** on your local cluster.

-Note that both web UI come with *their perimeter of action*:
+Note that each web UI addresses different use cases:

 - **JupyterLab Mount Extension** will allow you to experiment, explore your data, and build your pipelines' code from your familiar Notebooks
 - **Console** will help you visualize your DAGs (Directed Acyclic Graphs), monitor your pipeline executions, access your logs, and troubleshoot while your pipelines are running.